lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * ID_CRED_I is intended to facilitate for the Responder to retrieve the authentication credential CRED_I and the authentication key of I.

-ID_CRED_x may contain the authentication credential CRED_x, but for many settings it is not necessary to transport the authentication credential within EDHOC, for example, it may be pre-provisioned or acquired out-of-band over less constrained links.
+ID_CRED_x may contain the authentication credential CRED_x, but for many settings it is not necessary to transport the authentication credential within EDHOC.
+For example, it may be pre-provisioned or acquired out-of-band over less constrained links.
 ID_CRED_I and ID_CRED_R do not have any cryptographic purpose in EDHOC since the authentication credentials are integrity protected.

 EDHOC relies on COSE for identification of credentials and supports all credential types for which COSE header parameters are defined including X.509 certificates ({{I-D.ietf-cose-x509}}), C509 certificates ({{I-D.ietf-cose-cbor-encoded-cert}}), CWT ({{cwt-header-param}}) and CWT Claims Set (CCS) ({{cwt-header-param}}).